 When you create fancy looking newsletters you can get a full overview of the rendering capabilities of Outlook in the MSDN guider; Word 2007 HTML and CSS Rendering Capabilities in Outlook 2007.
-This guide also applies to Outlook 2010 and Outlook 2013.
+This guide also applies to Outlook 2010, Outlook 2013 and Outlook 2016.

 Why are not all the HTML and CSS standards supported?

 When you’ve gone through the list of what is and what isn’t supported, you’ll find that most of the things that aren’t supported fall within the following 2 categories;

 - the feature could pose a security risk

 - the feature doesn’t have to do anything with reading mail

 For instance, when Outlook would support embedding flash objects in mail then Outlook can’t ensure your security anymore but will have to leave that up to Adobe Flash.
 This means that if there is a security threat in Adobe Flash, reading your mail becomes dangerous as well and Outlook can’t do a thing about it.

 Other kind of risks that are taken away by not supporting these features are presenting you with spoofed content and executing scripts on opening your email.

 Granted, there are several (formatting) standards which would be nice to see supported and wouldn’t pose a security risk but Microsoft has decided against supporting them for now.
 These decisions are usually based on their priority; how much demand is there for a feature, how much resources does it take to implement it (and how much does/could it break by doing so), is there an alternative solution already available?
 You can contact Microsoft Support directly to make a case for supporting a specific feature.